Babar Islands: Smaller islands

 This situation contrasts markedly with the much smaller islands ringing Babar Island.
 These are low-lying, uplifted reef and limestone (with the exception of Dai Island, which is largely granite), infertile, not heavily forested and lacking in fresh water sources.
 The more difficult environment leads the indigenous inhabitants to focus more of their energies on fishing and hand-crafts which are then traded for garden produce from Babar Island.
 The people collect rain water in large above ground cisterns which can last them through the driest time of the year (September to December).
 When the drought is longer than usual the water in these tanks is exhausted and the people have to walk miles to the few villages with springs or wells, and queue up for a turn to draw a few liters of water.
 People camp overnight beside the well waiting their turn.
 The Indonesian government has provided funds for many more collection tanks for rain water, so the situation has improved markedly in the last few years.

 Transport

 There is no airport or landing strip in the Babar Islands.
 Small freighters that have contracts to carry passengers service the islands.
 It is a minimum twelve-hour ride to the nearest city with an airport where one can catch a commercial flight to other towns in Maluku - these airports being at Tual, Larat, Wonreli (Kisar) and Ambon.

-People

-In comparison to the majority of Indonesians living nearer the political centre of the country, the indigenous Babar Islanders tend to have darker epidermal pigmentation, have kinky hair and generally lack the epicanthic eyefold of East Asians.